Get a free, no obligation personal loan quote with rates as low as 9.99%

 The Intercepted E-Transfer Scam

-One of the most devastating and hard to spot scams is when your e-Transfer gets intercepted by a hacker, malware, or spyware on the desktop or mobile device that you use to access your email or online banking.
-It can be easy for a hacker or program to break into and monitor these kinds of accounts, then find out your banking details, passwords and other financial information.
+One of the most devastating and hard-to-spot scams is when your e-Transfer gets intercepted by a hacker, malware, or spyware on the desktop or mobile device that you use to access your email or online banking.
+It can be easy for a hacker to break into and monitor these kinds of accounts, and then find out your banking details, passwords, and other financial information.

 Afterward, you merely need to get or send an email or text with a link to you or the recipient’s bank account, which is standard for e-Transfers.
 The scammer can then see or guess the security answer that gets typed in, especially if it’s an easy one, like your name or street.
 The transfer is then redirected to another account and all you receive is a notification telling you it’s been accepted.